MichelaZ/PewletteHackardDB/README.md

 ON e.emp_no = de.emp_no
 WHERE de.to_date = ('9999-01-01');
 ```
 I performed count functions on the unique titles and all current employee tables to get the total employees.
-As you can see 30% of employees are retirement eligible.
 ```
 SELECT COUNT(ut.emp_no)
 from unique_titles as ut;